 A divorce application is sent to the Family Court’s Divorce and Dissolution service on Form D84.
 The application can be signed by one spouse or civil partner (a sole application) or by both parties (a joint application).
 The application form contains personal details of the parties to the marriage or civil partnership and states that the relationship has irretrievably broken down.

 If the parties have legal representation then the solicitor lodging the application form should also include a ‘statement of reconciliation’ confirming that he or she has discussed the possibility of a reconciliation with the applicant(s) and given him or her the names and addresses of persons qualified to help facilitate a reconciliation.

-The petitioner decides whether the court is to post the petition out to the respondent or whether he or she will arrange for the respondent to receive it.
+The applicant decides whether the court is to post or email the application out to the other spouse (the ‘respondent’) or whether he or she will arrange for the respondent to receive it.
 This is called “service”.
 In a joint application there is no need to serve the application in each other but under the procedural rules each side should receive a notice of proceedings

 Or call us: +44 (0)20 7430 8470